-What is Video Surveillance as a Service?
+What is Video Surveillance as a Service (VSaaS)?

+Video surveillance technology has improved significantly from its origins.
+Traditionally, all surveillance occurred on-site, using wired cameras that people could only access and review from a central control area.
 Video Surveillance as a Service, or VSaaS, has emerged as a powerful alternative to traditional video surveillance systems.
 This cloud-based technology allows businesses to securely remote access and manage their security and surveillance systems from any location.

 With cloud-based video surveillance solutions, organizations can benefit from all the functionality of a traditional video surveillance system without the traditional limitations.
 There is no longer a need for extensive on-premises equipment, such as video servers and disk drives, to record and store video footage.
 Businesses can also ditch routers and firewalls with insecure remote access methods like port forwarding or UPnP.
 Because VSaaS leverages the cloud, stakeholders can view live and recorded videos at any time from anywhere in the world using a mobile app or browser-based application.